Ruth Dayan: Career

 In 1954, Dayan founded Maskit, a fashion and decorative arts house that provided her with a way of creating jobs for new immigrants and preserving Jewish ethnic crafts and culture of the various communities living in Israel.
 In 1955, Dayan met fashion designer Finy Leitersdorf, who designed clothes and accessories for Maskit for 15 years.
 The two collaborated on a joint exhibit of Maskit designs at the Dizengoff Museum (today the Tel Aviv Museum).
 Maskit went on to have ten stores in Israel and one in New York, and supported over 2000 families.
 Its products were sold at department stores in the United States, and its fashions were used in galas and fundraisers for Israel Bonds.

 Maskit ceased operations in 1994.
 However, some of the designs from Maskit were picked up by designer Sharon Tal, when Dayan collaborated with her when Tal returned from London after having worked there for British designer Alexander McQueen.

 Social activism

 Dayan was an advocate of peaceful relations between Israel and Palestine.
 She founded a Jewish–Arab social group, Brit Bnei Shem (Ibnaa Sam).
 She worked on behalf of new immigrants, the rights of Bedouins, and women's causes.
 She was a lifelong friend of Palestinian poet and nationalist Raymonda Tawil, mother of Suha Arafat, who in 1990 became the wife of PLO leader Yasser Arafat.
+In 1977, she became a member of the Left Camp of Israel (Sheli), which focused on peace negotiations.
+She also was the seventh place on Sheli's list for the Knesset election, but she did not get elected.
 In 1978, Dayan and Tawil planted a peace forest in Neve Shalom, Israel.
 Dayan was also a member of charity initiatives including founding Variety Israel, which supported abandoned children and children with disabilities.
+Dayan would later join the Ratz and Meretz political parties.